 Wat Intharawihan, famous as Wat In, is a royal Buddhist temple that can be found in the Phra Nakhon district (Bang Khun Phrom/Banglamphu area) of Bangkok.
 The temple’s story is told through centuries of history.
 Initially, it was known as Wat Rai Phrik (meaning “vegetable-fields temple”), which was a result of its location among the vegetable fields that once surrounded it.
 However, the temple was later revamped and renamed Wat Intharawihan during the reign of King Vajiravudh (Rama VI).

-The temple’s main highlight is the soaring, upright Buddha statue, which is called Luang Pho To (also recognised as "Phra Si Ariyamettrai") and is 32 meters (approximately 105 ft) tall and 10 meters wide.
-This statue, made from brick and stucco, had its outline sketched in 1867 and gradually came to its current shape in 1927, which marked the completion of the statue, almost six decades later.
+The temple's main highlight is Luang Pho To (Phra Buddha Si Ariyametra), a 32-metre-tall, 10-metre-wide standing Buddha statue.
+This statue, made from brick and stucco, had its outline sketched in 1867 and gradually came to its current shape in 1927, which marked the completion of the statue almost six decades later.
 Restoration activities have been carried out to enhance the image, and the covering has been made with beautiful and lavish materials: at the moment, the surface of the statue is covered with beautiful glass mosaics and 24-carat gold, which was applied during a renovation approved in 1982 that marked the 200th anniversary of Bangkok.

 The temple premises contain an ordination hall (Ubosot/Bod) built traditionally with architectural elements of the Ayutthaya era, to which murals and elaborate boundary stones denoted by Naga motifs are also present.
 A small museum and several shrine spaces are available for visiting, while one of the shrines even belongs to the former abbot and another one to a Bodhisattva (Guanyin), which indicates a combination of Buddhist devotion and the local religious culture.

-Marvel at the Standing Buddha — Luang Pho To: Approach the 32 m statue, observe the gold-mosaic surface, note the usnisha (topknot), which contains a sacred Buddha relic from Sri Lanka enshrined in 1978.
+Approach the 33.8-metre statue, observe the gold-mosaic surface, and note the usnisha (topknot), which contains a sacred Buddha relic from Sri Lanka enshrined in 1978.
 If permitted, climb the nearby stairs to the statue’s back, where many devotees apply gold leaf, offer flowers/incense or pray.

-Photography & Spiritual Reflection: Temple grounds provide beautiful opportunities for respectful photography, especially early morning light or late afternoon glow on the golden Buddha.
+Temple grounds provide beautiful opportunities for respectful photography, especially with early morning light or late afternoon glow on the golden Buddha.
 The quiet corners, bell tower, river-near surroundings, and temple architecture offer a serene backdrop.

-By River + Walk: Take the Chao Phraya Express Boat to Rama VIII Pier.
-From there, it’s about 700 metres walk to the temple, ideal if you enjoy a river-front approach.
+Take the Chao Phraya Express Boat to Rama VIII Pier.
+From there, it’s about a 700-metre walk to the temple, ideal if you enjoy a riverfront approach.

-By Taxi / Tuk-Tuk / Ride-Share: Easily accessible via central Bangkok, ask the driver for “Wisut Kasat Road / Wat Intharawihan, Phra Nakhon”
+Easily accessible via central Bangkok, ask the driver for “Wisut Kasat Road / Wat Intharawihan, Phra Nakhon.

 This plan fits well; even if you only have a few hours, you’ll see the temple’s main attractions without rushing.

-Wat Intharawihan Bangkok, is an outstanding combination of spirituality, history, and beauty.
-The 32-meter high Buddha statue, the luxurious ornamented temples and altars, the meek but mighty religious presence, and the convenient location all together make the place a prime spot for the culture thirsters visiting Bangkok.
-No matter whether you are a practising Buddhist, a history buff, an inquirer, or a photographer, Wat Intharawihan is a place that is not only memorable but also humbling and beautiful.
-It is the very core of Thailand that you will experience with our Bangkok tour package.
+Wat Intharawihan, Bangkok, is an outstanding combination of spirituality, history, and beauty.
+The 33.8-meter-high Buddha statue, the luxuriously ornamented temples and altars, the meek but mighty religious presence, and the convenient location all together make the place a prime spot for the culture thirsters visiting Bangkok.
+No matter whether you are a practicing Buddhist, a history buff, an inquirer, or a photographer, Wat Intharawihan is a place that is not only memorable but also humbling and beautiful.
+It is the very core of Thailand that you have just experienced.
 If understanding Bangkok only in terms of nightlife and markets is your intention, then this temple is the place that will surely give you an unforgettable spiritual insight into Thai culture.

 Entry to Wat Intharawihan Bangkok is generally free, though visitors are encouraged to make a small donation or pay a nominal fee of around 40 THB for temple upkeep.